-One more implication for future research must be mentioned.
-The largest and most representative research that has been done on the subject, included 21 countries but did not include all types of maltreatment (Bruffaerts et al., 2010).
-Therefore, it is recommendable that a nationwide research like this should be done in all countries.
-In the Netherlands, the home country of the authors, little research has been done concerning the association between all the types of childhood maltreatment and suicidal risk behavior, thus it is specifically recommended for the Netherlands.
+Several limitations of this research should be noted as well.
+It's difficult to generalize the results and implications to other age groups in the population, because of the similar age of the participants.
+Furthermore, the information from the variables could have been restricted, since the variables were made dichotomous for the analyses.
+Finally, another limitation of this research is that it uses self-reports.
+However, the research keeps its strengths and implications.
+The largest and most representative research that had been done in 21 countries, did not include all types of maltreatment (Bruffaerts et al., 2010).
+Therefore, it is recommendable that a nationwide research like this one should be done in all countries.
+In the Netherlands, the home country of the authors, few research has been done concerning the association between all the types of childhood maltreatment and suicidal risk behavior, thus it's specifically recommended for the Netherlands.